airshipit/drydock/docs/drydock_client.rst

 ----------

-Provide a UUID-formatted design ID, receive back a dictionary representing a objects.site.SiteDesign instance.
+Provide a UUID-formatted design ID, receive back a dictionary representing an objects.site.SiteDesign instance.
 You can provide the kwarg 'source' with the value of 'compiled' to see the site design after inheritance is applied.

 create_design